Chayandas1234/C_study/KNK_C_Programming_2ed/CHAPTER_13_STRING/char[][]_parameter/README.md

 # 2D char array as Parameter

-Passing parameter as 2D array, you must specify size of row
+In order to passing parameter as 2D array, you must specify size of row

 for example, if you want to pass `char strs[][10]` as parameter